 - acting as a point of contact between the Group and any informal groups connected to the main group;

-- acting as a point of contact for Cycling UK members on the Cycling UK website and in ‘Cycle’ magazine;
+- acting as a point of contact for Cycling UK members;

-- ensuring any serious incidents during group rides are recorded on an Incident Report form and that such forms are returned to Cycling UK and our agents as required; and
+- ensuring any serious incidents during group rides are recorded on an Accident/Incident Report form and that such forms are returned to Cycling UK and our agents as required; and

-- ensuring that the group puts on a programme of rides and cycling activities suitable for and accessible by Cycling UK members in their area.
+- ensuring that the group puts on a programme of rides and cycling activities suitable for and accessible to Cycling UK members in their area.

 - convene regular committee meetings and an Annual General Meeting for the whole group;